 Those on the other side of the debate aren't against bone-in steaks.
 They just believe that boneless tastes equally delicious.
 They claim that bones are too hard and impenetrable for the marrow to seep out and impact the meat's flavor.

-And so you have it, It turns out the bone-in vs boneless decision is more about grilling/dining experience and presentation than taste.
-A bone-in steak will hold its shape slightly better and offer the opportunity to gloriously gnaw on the bone, a pastime coveted by many steak lovers.
-On the flip side, the boneless steak is easier to evenly grill and slice up, and you only pay for meat, not excess bone you can't eat.
+And so you have it, the choice between bone-in and boneless is about grilling/dining experience and presentation, not taste.
+A bone-in steak will hold its shape slightly better and offer the opportunity to gloriously gnaw on the bone.
+Many steak lovers find this to be a coveted pastime.

 The Final Word